Applying Bayesian Inference and deterministic anisotropy to retrieve the molecular structure $|\Psi(\boldsymbol{R})|^2$ distribution from gas-phase diffraction experiments: Code Availability

 The first and most simple way to find \thopt{} is to apply the MHA to the measured $C_{lmk}(q)$ coefficients in the same way as before, but significantly decrease $\sigma_{lmk}(q)$.
 One can make \ptheta{} arbitrarily sharp, effectively zooming onto the mode, by artificially decreasing $\sigma_{lmk}(q)$.
 With small enough $\sigma_{lmk}(q)$ one can zoom into \ptheta{} until it is adequately described by a quadratic, where the mean and the mode of the distribution will be the same.
-The danger of using this method is that one may fall into a local minimum if on decreases $\sigma_{lmk}(q)$ too quickly without being careful.
-For example, one's initial $\boldsymbol{\Theta}$ guess may be close to a local minimum and the small $\sigma_{lmk}(q)$ will force the MHA into it and not sample outside of it.
-To avoid this, one must start the MHA in many different initial $\boldsymbol{\Theta}$ states and gradually decrease $\sigma_{lmk}(q)$ to find the global minima and rule out any local minima.
+The danger of using this method is that one may fall into a local maximum by decreasing $\sigma_{lmk}(q)$ too quickly without being careful.
+For example, one's initial $\boldsymbol{\Theta}$ guess may be close to a local maximum and the small $\sigma_{lmk}(q)$ will force the MHA into it and not sample outside of it.
+To avoid this, one must start the MHA in many different initial $\boldsymbol{\Theta}$ states and gradually decrease $\sigma_{lmk}(q)$ to find the mode and rule out any local maximum.

 The second method is to interpolate \ptheta{} between the evaluated MHA points using a high dimensional Kernel Density Estimator (KDE).
 We note that one can use all the MHA points rather than the points in \ptheta{} which are filtered by the auto-correlation time $\tau^{(\text{AC})}$.
 This is because we are looking for the mode and not evaluating some function over the \ptheta{} distribution.
 The primary difficulty with KDEs is finding the shape and width of the kernel.
 Generally, KDE methods do not perform well for problems in larger than three dimensions.
 More recently, there has been work to generalize KDEs to high dimensions \cite{liu.HiDimKDE.2007}.
 Calculating points in \ptheta{} with a KDE will be very fast.
 Such quick evaluations may allow one to find the mode through simple optimization schemes like a basic grid search or gradient descent.